 One of many finishing touches is the removable and adjustable phone holder, carefully located to allow a comfortable YouTube viewing experience…

 The interior is finished with various horse brass, house plants and cacti.
 Not to mention, the resident Border Collie!

 One thing about a Luton I never liked was the way the cab is totally separate from the living space.
 We wild camp 365 days of the year and, although it’s never been needed, the facility to just jump in the front and drive off would be nice.
 So I made a large “tunnel” through from the back.
 Big enough for me to get through easily if needed.

 The cab is now very well sound deadened (much needed in an LDV Convoy) and nicely carpeted.
 I’ve fitted comfy Renault Kangoo seats too, which makes for a very pleasant drive.
 These also leave a nice size passage through to the back.

 An 8 speaker sound system with subwoofer finishes things off nicely…

-I went with a green theme!
+I went with Nato Green!
 More on the outside here.

 You can have a full video tour right here, thanks to The Indie Projects…